The Difference between Emotions & Feelings

 One of the most important keys to being centred in feelings is, as I mentioned previously, to breathe consciously, silently and gently.
 (There are many other useful actions and procedures mentioned in the contemplations on Emotions).

 When we breathe unconsciously, we have a greater tendency to be mentally negative and reactive, as well as to enter emotional states.
 When we emotionally react, our breathing tends to get stuck, or becomes suppressed and difficult.

 There appears to be a connection between breathing consciously, which helps us to remain in the present, mindful, and in feelings.
 Or alternately, breathing unconsciously, which fosters being stuck in negative past or future time frames, with an un-centred mindset, whilst getting lost in emotions.

 Conscious breathing helps us to remain aware.
 And therefore our awareness will teach us alI we need to know, for all discomfort is also a prompting by our consciousness, to seek a higher, more transparent clarity.

-If emotions predominate in our lives, we have forgotten that happiness is our true state, we have forgotten the commitment to our own dream, we have forgotten gratitude, and we have forgotten to love.
+If emotions predominate in our lives, we have forgotten that happiness is our true state, we have forgotten the commitment to our own true nature, we have forgotten gratitude, and we have forgotten to love.

 Accordingly, whatever we emote, is teaching us the lesson of opposition; that we need to come authentically from the opposite place of integrity.